10 Best Practices for Hiring the Right Employees

 Include a statement affirming your company's commitment to equal opportunity and diversity.
 You can follow the guidelines established by the Equal Employment Opportunity Commission (EEOC) policy statement, which prohibits discrimination based on various factors such as race, gender, age, religion, and disability.

-Clearly outlining a position’s minimum qualifications is a useful approach to eliminate unsuitable candidates efficiently.
+Clearly outlining a position's minimum qualifications is a useful approach to efficiently eliminating unsuitable candidates.
 These requirements may include mandatory education, training, certifications, work experience, or other specific skill sets.

 For example, a software developer position may require a bachelor's degree in computer science and experience in programming languages like Java or Python.